bccp/nbodykit/README.rst

 Documentation
 -------------

-The official documentation is hosted on ReadTheDocs at http://nbodykit.readthedocs.org/.
+The official documentation is hosted on ReadTheDocs at http://nbodykit.readthedocs.org/ A growing number of additional examples are available at https://github.com/bccp/nbodykit-notebooks/